First Steps to Managing the Cluster

 image: nginx:latest

-You can also use dynamic configuration in order to, for example, route to different upstreams and/or setting different different upstream credentials, set different request/response headers, etc... depending on the request's context (read more about dynamic configuration here).
+You can also use dynamic configuration in order to, for example, route to different upstreams and/or set different upstream credentials mapping to different upstream accounts and permissions, set different request/response headers, etc... depending on the request's identity and/or context (read more about dynamic configuration here).
 Here is a simple example that can be used for an API gateway use case (read more here):

 1